bitnami/charts/bitnami/thanos/README.md

 <!--- app-name: Thanos -->

-# Thanos packaged by Bitnami
+# Bitnami package for Thanos

 Thanos is a highly available metrics system that can be added on top of existing Prometheus deployments, providing a global query view across all Prometheus installations.